 Some might say 'why bother with these coaches, wait for the Accurascale Mark 2B coaches next year ?'.
 I will probably purchase some of those when the time comes, but at the moment, I have an immediate coaching stock shortage issue which needs a solution.
 And I fancy the challenge of some of that rapidly disappearing ancient art called "modelling" !

-This is probably the most noticeable problem with Lima coaches, for which there are three common solutions:
+This is probably the most widely commented aspect of Lima coaches, for which there are three common solutions:

 - If one is up for a complete livery repaint, then replacement brass window frames are available from Shawplan and Brassmasters

-- If one is not up for a complete livery repaint, then 'Flushglaze' from SE-Finecast is an option
+- If one is not up for a complete livery repaint (although painting window apertures is required), then 'Flushglaze' from SE-Finecast is an option

 I first came across the SE Finecast product way back in the early 1990's when everyone used it on their Lima coaches, particularly Mark 1's since there were no alternatives at that time.
-I also used it on a rake of Lima 7mm scale Mark 1 coaches and a Hornby Big Big Train Hymek, for which there were no other options.
+I also successfully used it on a rake of Lima 7mm scale Mark 1 coaches and a Hornby Big Big Train Hymek, for which there were no other options at the time.

 The following images show Shawplan Flushglazing being fitted to a Lima Mark 2F FO: